mitchbradford/WLC_AP_Renamer/README.md

 ### Installing

-Install the Netmiko Python Library.
+Install the Netmiko Python Library

 ## Running the script

 Populate CSV in the following format "hostname,mac,serial"

-Run ap_renamer.py
+Run run.py

 ## Version 1.0
 Added support for Cisco vWLC and C9800 WLCs